pitymaia/angularcrumbtrail/README.md

     $rootScope.angularCrumbTrailData = [];

-# Configurations
+# Customize

+To use any custom separator use the attribute "separator" like this:

+    <angular-crumbtrail separator="|"></angular-crumbtrail>

-As I say before you can use bootstrap style as a template just add the atrribute "template" on the directive with boostrap flag.
+As I said before you can use bootstrap style as a template just add the atrribute "template" on the directive with boostrap flag.
 Ifo you use bootstrap template, dont use the "separator" attribute.

     <angular-crumbtrail template="bootstrap"></angular-crumbtrail>

-If you dont use bootstrap, just add a CSS page and custom style your breadcrumb trails.
+If you dont use bootstrap, just add a CSS file and custom style your breadcrumb trails.
 Use the class angularcrumbtrail like this:

     .angularcrumbtrail {
         background-color: white;